 Boris Karloff was born William Henry Platt in England in 1887.
-The youngest of 9 children, he was bow-legged, had a lisp and stuttered as a boy.
-All of his brothers were members of the British Foreign Service and his great aunt, Anna Leonowens, was the inspiration for the musical The King And I. He moved to Hollywood in 1919 and made numerous silent films, often playing exotic Indians or Arab villains due to his dark skin tone (his background was Anglo-Indian).
+The youngest of 9 children, he was bow-legged, had a lisp and stuttered.
+All his brothers were members of the British Foreign Service and his great aunt, Anna Leonowens, was the inspiration for the musical The King And I. He moved to Hollywood in 1919 and took small roles in silent films, often playing exotic Indians or Arab villains due to his dark skin tone (his background was Anglo-Indian).
+He supplemented his meager film income by working as a truck driver.

 ReplyDelete